-There are a few different types of hanging feeder that ou can choose from, including the following.
+There are a few different types of hanging feeder that you can choose from, including the following:

-Designed for sunflower seeds or seed mixes, plastic tubes keep the seeds dry.
-If you want to feed the birds nyger seeds, look for feeders with an adaptor or specialist nyger seed feeders.
+- Plastic tubes: Designed for sunflower seeds or seed mixes, plastic tubes keep the seeds dry.
+If you want to feed the birds nyger seeds, look for feeders with an adaptor or specialist nyjer seed feeders.